 C:\LogtailData>more user_defined_id userdefined_windows

 - Windows and Linux servers cannot be added to the same machine group.
 You cannot set the same custom ID for Linux and Windows servers.

 - You can set one or more custom IDs for a single server and separate custom IDs with line feeds.

 - In the Linux server, if the /etc/ilogtail/ directory or the /etc/ilogtail/user_defined_id file does not exist, you can create the directory and file.
 In the Windows server, if the C:\LogtailData directory or the C:\LogtailData\user_defined_id file does not exist, you can also create the directory and file.

 - Log on to the Log Service console.

-- In the Projects section, click the name of the target project.
+- In the Projects section, click the destination project.